astockwell/go_gin_starter/README.md

 # Go Gin Starter

 A batteries-included starter kit for building server-rendered web applications with [Gin](https://github.com/gin-gonic/gin).
 It pairs HTML templates, session helpers, and structured logging with a small sample feature so you can focus on shipping your own functionality.
+Gin was chosen because it's docs are extensive and excellent; nearly anything you want to do has a concrete implementation example provided for you.

 ## Features
 - Gin router with example controllers, HTML templates, and integration tests.